couchbaselabs/try-cb-dotnet/README.md

 By default the application will connect to the Couchbase Server on _localhost:8091_ and use the _travel-sample_ bucket.
 It will however separate user account data into the _default_ bucket (and these documents can be set to expire).
 All these options can be modified in `src/Web.Config`.

 ## Couchbase Server 5.0
-There is a branch for the upcoming Couchbase Server 5.0 that has additional changes: https://github.com/couchbaselabs/try-cb-dotnet/tree/5.0-updates
+There is a [5.0-updates](https://github.com/couchbaselabs/try-cb-dotnet/tree/5.0-updates) branch for the upcoming Couchbase Server 5.0 that has additional changes.